| | |

 knitted rainbow cardigan

-An Easy Level Knitting Pattern
+An Easy-Level Knitting Pattern

-This is an easy pattern for those of you who are advanced beginner level, and the techniques you will need to know are knit, purl, k2tog and ssk.
+This is an easy pattern for those of you who are advanced beginner level, and the techniques you will need to know are knit, purl, k2tog, and ssk.

-Using mainly knit and purl stitches, it will also introduce you to decreasing and shaping.
+Using mainly knit and purl stitches you will also complete increases and decreases to shape.

 Free rainbow cardigan knitting pattern